drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 \right.$$

-where the term left of the arrow captures the class undergoing contextual change, the term right of the arrow describes the change that occurs, and the term right of the slash describes the context(s) in which the change occurs.
+where the term left of the arrow captures the class undergoing contextual change, the term between the arrow and the slash describes the change that occurs, and the term right of the slash describes the context(s) in which the change occurs.
 Phonological features are equally useful for describing sound change over time, such as Grimm’s law describing parallel changes of reconstructed proto-Indo-European stops /bʱ dʱ ɡʱ ɡʷʱ/ into the fricatives /ɸ θ x xʷ/ of proto-Germanic [@BrombergerHalle1989].

 In contrast, the promise of phonological features as a model of speech sound representation or processing in the human brain is far from being conclusively